TRiley1/pokemon_reactjs_API/README.md

 Includes:

-- nested fetch request
+- a nested fetch request
+- styled components
-- a select functionality for different generations
+- a select functionality for displaying different generations
 - a toggle shiny on individual pokemon